SnowYJ/snowyj.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second year phd student at the University of Manchester, supervised by Andre Freitas and Ian Prat-hartman.
+Before this, I received my Msc from University of Sheffield and BEng from Harbin University of Science and Technology.
+My research interests are about Natural Language Processing, especially, natural language inference and controllable natural language generation.

 <!-- A data-driven personal website
 ======